Jean Enersen

-Jean Stanislaw Enersen (born June 16, 1944) is an American journalist who worked for 48 years at KING-TV in Seattle and was the first female news anchor in the country.
-Filling the anchor chair at KING for 42 years, Enersen was also the longest-standing local female anchor.
+Jean Stanislaw Enersen (born June 16, 1944) is an American journalist who worked for 48 years at KING-TV in Seattle.
+Filling the anchor chair at KING for 42 years, Enersen was the longest-standing local female anchor.
 She retired from full-time anchor duties at KING in the summer of 2014, and accepted a retirement buy-out by Tegna, formerly Gannett, in April 2016.

 Early life

 Enersen was born in San Mateo, California, to Irving "Stan" and Evelyn Stanislaw, while her father was serving in the U.S. Navy.

 Her family moved to the Seattle neighborhood of Magnolia when she was young and she attended Our Lady of Fatima School.
 She then studied at Mercer Island High School, where she participated in swimming and graduated in 1962.
 She attended Pomona College and transferred to Stanford University, earning a bachelor's degree in 1966.